int-brain-lab/IBL-pipeline/README.md

 	docker-compose up -d
 	docker exec -it ibl-pipeline_datajoint_1 /bin/bash
 	```
-!ToDo: clarify if step 6 is necessary when not importing ONE()
+!ToDo: clarify if step 6 is necessary when *not* importing ONE()

-!ToDO Remove test GC
+7. !ToDO this step does not work properly and needs clarification.
+Should default path be ONE folder?

-7. To save figures into AlyxPlots on the Google Drive, you can mount this path to somewhere inside the docker.
-The save the figs into the docker folder.
-The saved results will be automatically present in the outside folder you mounted.
+To save figures on your machine, create a folder inside the cloned directory IBL-pipeline and map the path in the docker using a path shortcut as per the steps below.
+The saved results will be automatically present in the folder you set the path to.
+_Note:_ To save figures into AlyxPlots on the Google Drive or Dropbox, you can mount this drive onto your machine and select this path (see step **c** below).

+Type in terminal:
 	a. `docker-compose down`

+From your folder search:
 	b. open `docker-compose.yml`

-	c. add `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/:/Snapshot_DataJoint_shortcut` in to the `volumes:`
+	c. below the `volumes:`, add the path pointing to your desired figure folder, e.g. `.../IBL-pipeline/FigFolder/:/Snapshot_DataJoint_shortcut` or `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/:/Snapshot_DataJoint_shortcut`

+	_Note:_ `Snapshot_DataJoint_shortcut` is used in the code as alias for the path to use to save figures to.

 	d. close the file

+Type in terminal:
 	e. `docker-compose up -d`

 Then save the plots from Python into `/Snapshot_DataJoint_shortcut` inside the docker, then you’ll see that the plots are in the folder you want.